• Skip to main content

 Sourdough Pumpkin Muffins

-These Sourdough Pumpkin Muffins combine creamy pumpkin puree with a blend of warm spices and tangy sourdough starter for a tasty breakfast treat that’s perfect for cozy fall mornings.
-Quick and easy to make, this beginner-friendly sourdough discard recipe is a great way to use up excess sourdough starter.
+These Sourdough Pumpkin Muffins combine pumpkin puree, warm spices, and tangy sourdough discard for the perfect fall breakfast treat.
+Ready the same day, this easy sourdough muffin recipe is a delicious way to use up your extra sourdough starter.

 Several sourdough pumpkin muffins laying across a wooden countertop next to a small bowl of pumpkin puree.
 One of the muffins is split in half down the middle on the left side.